George Radda: Awards

 Radda received numerous prestigious awards and honours for his pioneering efforts in using spectroscopic techniques for metabolic studies, including a Buchanan Medal in 1987.
 He was appointed a Commander of the Order of the British Empire (CBE) in the 1993 Birthday Honours for services to science, and knighted in the 2000 Birthday Honours for services to biomedical science.

 In addition, he was a Fellow of Merton College, Oxford, a Fellow of the Royal Society and was a British Heart Foundation Professor of Molecular Cardiology.
-He has also been awarded many distinguished prizes throughout his scientific career.
+In 1998, he was an inaugural Fellow of the Academy of Medical Sciences.
+He was also awarded many distinguished prizes throughout his scientific career.
 He was an Honorary Member of the American Heart Association and was awarded the Citation for International Achievement.

 In 2015, he was conferred an award as an Honorary Citizen of Singapore.

 In 2018 he was awarded the Hungarian Corvin Chain.
 This is the second highest Hungarian state decoration and is awarded to persons who have made an outstanding contribution to the improvement of Hungarian public thought, science and culture.